 Jenny Carolin received her Masters in Fine Arts with a concentration in Painting from Syracuse University, and her Bachelors in Fine Arts from the Columbus College of Art and Design.
-A background in ballet and the desire to find movement and expression in two dimensional work led her to expand her practice to include performance, video and installation.
 She has taught Figure Drawing, Foundation Drawing and Drawing and Painting for Non-Art Majors for the College of Visual and Performing Arts at Syracuse University.
 Currently she is the Director of Shoestring Studio and a Co-Founder of the Mudhouse Artist Residency program in Crete.
-Honors include the Jerome Solomon Grant and the Posey Foundation Grant.

 JASON DAS, INSTRUCTOR

-Jason Das is an interdisciplinary artist and storyteller.
-He has taught for Urban Sketchers, Sketchbook Skool, Moleskine, Future of Storytelling, and Abrons Art Center.
+Jason Das works in and teaches many mediums, with an underlying interest in how art can express story and emotion.
+He has taught at Shoestring since 2016, and has also taught for Urban Sketchers, Sketchbook Skool, Moleskine, Future of Storytelling, 92Y, and Abrons Art Center.
 He believes that everybody can and should make things themselves (art or otherwise) and it’s even better if we can make and learn things together.
 He is the former President of Urban Sketchers.

 PHIL RABOVSKY, INSTRUCTOR